 While this doesn’t mean you should immediately bombard your followers with posts, it does mean that you are covered when you use these platforms correctly.

-What No to Do: You cannot export emails from social medial platforms like Facebook and LinkedIn to your CRM.
-Chrome extensions that generate a business email from a LinkedIn profile that you then send an email to through your business account are non-compliant.
+What Not to Do: You cannot export emails from social medial platforms like Facebook and LinkedIn to your CRM.
+Chrome extensions that generate a business email from a LinkedIn profile that you then send an email to your business account are non-compliant.

 What You Can Do: Continue to use social media to build an engaging and authoritative brand online.
 You can still use social media to create and post engaging content without worry about compliance.
 For instance, Facebook posts are compliant as they do not collect personal information for your followers.
 Paid ads are also compliant, and can be a huge benefit to your social media marketing strategy.
 To really make the most of social media, I recommend investing time in creating a real community by creating Facebook groups, events, or other areas where you can engage with your niche community and followers.